Come work with us

 Our field projects take place in some of India’s most biodiverse yet logistically challenging ecosystems—the Eastern Himalayas (Arunachal Pradesh) and the Satpura mountain range (Madhya Pradesh).
 Students engage in nocturnal moth sampling, occasionally extending to other pollinators, using standardized light-trap and bait-trap protocols.

 You’ll learn to link ecological and environmental data—temperature, humidity, artificial light, vegetation structure—to patterns of species richness and abundance.
 After initial training, students are expected to operate independently, designing their own sampling questions or field experiments.
-These expeditions demand perseverance, adaptability, and a genuine passion for field ecology.

 3. Image Processing and Morphometrics

 We combine ecology with computer vision to quantify biodiversity through images.
 Building on ongoing ECRG-funded research, students work on image segmentation, feature extraction, and deep-learning classification of moths and other insects.
 Projects can range from developing automated pipelines for morphometric analysis to building convolutional neural networks (CNNs) for species recognition.
+Prior experience (in Python- and R-based image analytics, including tools for photogrammetry, geometric morphometrics, and color pattern quantification) is mandatory for undertaking these projects.

 4. Radar Entomology and Computational Ecology